AnthonyDNB/Camouflage-Selector-Concept/README.md

 -The 2nd thing that bugged me is I couldn't get the ui of how i wanted it to be in a different sub-menu with added details

--Also one big note the MultiCam (Default) camo wont be equiped by default so you wil lneed to apply it before you start the game or the 3d models wont show
+-Also one big note the MultiCam (Default) camo wont be equiped by default so you will need to apply it yourself before you start the game or the 3d models wont show

 # Credits